jphackworth/kestrel/docs/config.md

-# Zlarkd Config Files
+# kestrel Config Files

 ## Overview

-Zlarkd config files are separated into two groups.
+kestrel config files are separated into two groups.

-/etc/zlarkd/zlarkd.conf (TOML format)
+/etc/kestrel/kestrel.conf (TOML format)
-/etc/zlarkd/peers.json
+/etc/kestrel/peers.json

 By separating the files, we can continue to support and interoperate with users of cjdns via the standard json-formatted peer credentials, but move new functionality into the human-readable TOML formatted main config file.

-## zlarkd.conf
+## kestrel.conf

 This file is [TOML](https://github.com/toml-lang/toml)-formatted.